 - Choose your color.

 - Upload the design you’ve created, or create one in our text tool.
 You can also use a design from our sample graphics library.
 Drag it around, size it, and position it the way you like.
 Pay attention to the DPI – make sure it shows as “good”!

 - Select if you want it to be all flat embroidery, 3D puff embroidery, or partial 3D puff.

 - Choose your thread colors.

 If you haven’t used one of our sample graphics which are already pre-digitized, your order will have a $6.50 digitization fee.
 The digitization fee is only $3.95 for text-only designs that are created in our mockup generator’s text tool.
 The digitized file will then appear in your library, and you’ll be able to make future orders with no repeated digitization costs.

 Rock them around the city

-Now that you’ve made your order, all that’s left to do is to wait for your custom embroidery cap to arrive in the mail.
+Now that you’ve made your order, all that’s left to do is to wait for your custom embroidery hat to arrive in the mail.
 Once you’ve checked the quality, we’re sure you’ll have no qualms about putting it up for sale on your own online store.
 Read more about starting your own online garment store here.

 Have you tried out embroidery?
 What do you think?
 Anything we left out?